ErrorTzy/writings/papers/PhDApps/Draft_3.md

 But aren't modern deflationists also realists?
 A modern deflationist would surely grant us that, given a language, it is true to say $x$ is more fundamental than $y$.
 What intuition is at stake here, exactly?

 If we look at the literature on fundamentality, we will frequently find the phrase "*worldly and objective*" (==citations==).
 And deflationary account of fundamentality is denied because fundamentality is supposed to be *worldly and objective*.
 Why an deflationary account fails to be *worldly and objective*?
 What do we even mean when we use this phrase, exactly?
+And can this *worldliness and objectivity* be defended at all?

 This paper aims to explicate this issue.
 I argue that current accounts of fundamentality fail to justify themselves as *objective*, and that the root of the problem is a mistaken conception of being *worldly*.
 I then argue that, under the right conception, we can adopt a semi-deflationary account that secures a worldly and objective notion of fundamentality.